programming-enthusiast/react-rails-chat/README.md

 [heroku]: http:/disclone.herokuapp.com

 This is a web application based off Discord.
-Disclone is built using Ruby on Rails and React w/ Redux.
+This project is built using Ruby on Rails and React w/ Redux.

 ## Features & Implementation